diffplug/spotless/CONTRIBUTING.md

 # Contributing to Spotless

 Pull requests are welcome, preferably against `main`.
-Feel free to develop spotless any way you like.
+Feel free to develop spotless any way you like, but if you like Eclipse and Gradle Buildship then [`gradlew equoIde` will install an IDE and set it up for you](https://github.com/equodev/equo-ide).

 ## How Spotless works